 This portable, noninvasive device, held against the head, eased migraine symptoms nearly twice as much as a placebo, according to an Ohio State University Medical Center study.
 Thirty-nine percent of users were pain free after treatment.
 Source: Prevention Magazine, March 2009, p.
-30. Here’s a news release from the FDA, which approved a TMS device in December 2013.
-This FDA news release mentions a specific product, but there are a variety of devices available.
+30.

 See here for information from the U.S. National Institutes of Health about TMS for natural migraine relief.

 You can see an example of a TMS device here

 To find out more about what devices are available and the cost, do a search for "transcranial magnetic stimulation device."
 For your convenience, here's a search box.

 Pulsed electromagnetic frequencies are doing some amazing healing, including natural migraine relief.
 PEMF improves the flow of electrons through your cells, helping to maintain the negative charge so critical to good health.
 PEMF can reduce pain/inflammation, repair and strengthen tendons and ligaments, help heal wounds faster, help regenerate nerves and heal bones, and much more, including reducing migraines.
 "Migraine sufferers can expect total improvement in 73% (of those using PEMF), with 45% (of those using PEMF) getting substantial improvement in just three weeks of use."
 See the device, SomaPulse, at this Web site.